Forestry in the United Kingdom: Nations

 Forestry is a devolved matter in the UK, administered by separate agencies in each nation.
 They are: in England, the Forestry Commission; in Scotland, Scottish Forestry; in Wales, Natural Resources Wales; and in Northern Ireland, the Department of Agriculture, Environment and Rural Affairs (DAERA).
 Each of these agencies is tasked with delivering the UK Forestry Standard.

 Planting

-Successful forestry requires healthy, well-formed trees that are resistant to diseases and parasites.
-The best wood has a straight, circular stem without a spiral grain or fluting, and small, evenly spaced branches.
-The chances of achieving these are maximised by planting good-quality seed in the best possible growing environment.
+Successful forestry requires healthy and well-grown trees that are resistant to diseases and parasites.
+The wood of highest quality has a straight, circular stem without a spiral grain or fluting, and small, evenly spaced branches.
+The chances of achieving these conditions are maximised by planting good-quality seed in the best possible growing environment.

 Tree breeding programmes, to ensure the best seed, are hampered by the trees' long life-cycles.
 However, particularly since the 1950s, the Forestry Commission among other organisations has been running a programme of breeding, propagation, induced flowering and controlled pollination with the aim of producing healthy, disease-resistant, fast-growing stock.